Tuesday, April 29, 2025

 In Bornu a generation later...

 • Barth finds that a revolution has defeated the oldest nobility, that is, the descendants of the men with the huge turbans.
-The ruler is free of physical constraints.
+The ruler physical constraints.

 • Cowries arrive with that revolution.
 The change takes place decades later than in Djimini, because the king is more powerful than the Kondougou chief.